shaharkazaz/vscode-git-merger/README.md

 If you want to contribute or have any feedback positive or negative, let me know!
 Contact via [Email](shahar.kazaz@gmail.com) or open an issue at this project's [Git Repo](https://github.com/shaharkazaz/vscode-git-merger/issues).

-Thanks to Ori Segal for helping making this extension great.

 # License